mmiscool/SchematicCreator/README.md

 # The goal of this project is to make an open source schematic capture and PCB layout tool that is 100% browser based.

 The rest of the files in the project are the files required for a laravel PHP system to provide server side storaage of data.
-The javascript portion is the main focus and is designed to be able to be used with out the server side functionality dso that this tool can be intergrated in to what ever system desired as the end product.
+The javascript portion is the main focus and is designed to be able to be used with out the server side functionality so that this tool can be intergrated in to what ever system desired as the end product.

 Stay tuned for updates in this.